Jorge Luis Borges: Later career

 With his vision beginning to fade in his early thirties and unable to support himself as a writer, Borges began a new career as a public lecturer.
 He became an increasingly public figure, obtaining appointments as president of the Argentine Society of Writers and as professor of English and American Literature at the Argentine Association of English Culture.
 His short story "Emma Zunz" was made into a film (under the name of Días de odio, Days of Hate, directed in 1954 by Leopoldo Torre Nilsson).
 Around this time, Borges also began writing screenplays.

 The American novelist William Faulkner was already a well-known writer in the Spanish-speaking world when Borges translated his novel The Wild Palms in 1940.
 Borges was a great admirer of Faulkner, but it is likely that his choice to translate a lesser novel was born out of opportunity and need.
 The novel had been published in the US in 1939, and Borges may have needed the money such work would bring.
 Nevertheless, his translation formed an indelible bridge between contemporary Latin American literature and the writer of the southern United States.
-Borges' intuitive understanding of and ability to render Faulkner's style was an important influence on a later generation of writers such as Juan Rulfo, Mario Vargas Llosa, and Gabriel García Márquez.
+Borges's intuitive understanding of and ability to render Faulkner's style was an important influence on a later generation of writers such as Juan Rulfo, Mario Vargas Llosa, and Gabriel García Márquez.

 In 1955, Borges became director of the Argentine National Library.
 By the late 1950s he had become completely blind.
 Neither the coincidence nor the irony of his blindness as a writer escaped Borges: